dabapps/django-readers/docs/tutorial.md

 FROM "books_book"
 ```

-We still need the ID (Django uses this to track the identity of the model instance so it's always included) but apart from that, we only get the `title` - just what we need.
+We still need the `id` field (Django uses the primary key to track the identity of the model instance so it's always included) but apart from that, we only get the `title` - just what we need.

 The `project` function operates on model instances.
 It takes an instance as its argument and returns a dictionary containing only the fields we've asked for in the spec.
 So in this case, it might return: